SinghNavnoor/Classification_prediction_of_income/README.md

 - Used Feature Enginnering to combine two columns, reduce the computational time and increase the prediction score.
 - Dropped columns that were not contributing anything to the dataset.
 - Used python methods like .isna() and .duplicated() to see if any columns had null values or any duplicates.
 - Instead of null values the columns had '?' mark.
-Those were replaced with actual null values and dealth with during the machine learning stage.
+Those were replaced with actual null values and dealt with during the machine learning stage.

 ## Visualizations